ahlstromcj/seq66/README.md

     *   Version 0.99.9:
         *   Added an "Input Bus Routing" feature, where each pattern can be set to receive events from a given input buss.
+Selectable from the grid-slot popup menu.
         *   Fixed nasty segfault opening new file while Editor tab open.
         *   Fixed bug: port-mapping Remap and Restart did not work due to timing.